How to Set Up an AI Voice Agent for Your Business in 2026

 How long does it take to set up an AI voice agent for a business?

-For a managed platform, basic configuration takes days.
-A full production deployment — including CRM integration, phone system connection, and a controlled pilot — typically takes 4–6 weeks from kickoff to full go-live.
+For a managed platform, basic configuration takes hours to days.
+A full production deployment — including CRM integration, phone system connection, and a controlled pilot — typically takes 4-6 weeks from kickoff to full go-live.

 How much does an AI voice agent cost for a small business?

-Managed platforms run $300–$2,500 per month for most small businesses.
-Usage costs are roughly $0.03–$0.08 per minute of call time.
-One-time setup fees on self-serve platforms are minimal; vendor-managed setups can run $5,000–$50,000.
+Managed platforms run $300-$2,500 per month for most small businesses.
+Usage costs are roughly $0.03-$0.08 per minute of call time.
+Setup and onboarding fees typically run $500-$2,000, and custom integrations with industry-specific software can add another $1,000-$5,000.

 Do I need a developer to set up an AI voice agent?